Back to the HomePage.

 PDDL types: (either ...) types are not supported

 conditional effects: Not all heuristics support conditional effects.
-See Doc/Heuristic for details.
+See Doc/Evaluator for details.
 Also, as of this writing, support for conditional effects is still somewhat buggy/incomplete.
 Some constructs lead to translator crashes.
 This is especially true for operators that have multiple conditional effects affecting the same variable, or several variables that the translator groups into a single finite-domain variable.

 universal conditions: Universal conditions in preconditions, effect conditions and the goal are internally compiled into axioms by the planner.
 Therefore, heuristics that do not support axioms (see previous point) do not support universal conditions either.